The asymptotic in Waring's problem over function fields via a singular locus in the circle method: Introduction

 \subsection{Acknowledgments}

-The author was supported by NSF grant DMS-2101491 and served as a Sloan Research Fellow.
-He would like to thank Tim Browning, Matthew Hase-Liu, Johan de Jong, Eric Riedl, Jason Starr, and Sho Tanimoto for helpful conversations.
+The author was supported by NSF grants DMS-2101491 and DMS-2502029 and served as a Sloan Research Fellow.
+He would like to thank Tim Browning, Matthew Hase-Liu, Johan de Jong, Eric Riedl, Jason Starr, and Sho Tanimoto for helpful conversations and comments on earlier versions of this manuscript, as well as the anonymous referee for many helpful comments.